 There is a long list of income that is not taxed by personal income tax, such as compensation in the event of dismissal (the first 180,000 euros are exempt, the rest must be taxed as work performance); scholarships for studies, income from work abroad (the limit for exemption is 60,100 euros per year), or payments for maternity or paternity.

-Below we present a list of income exempt from taxation in personal income tax, as collected by the Tax Agency for fiscal year 2021:
+Below we present a list of income exempt from taxation in personal income tax:

 - Benefits and pensions granted for acts of terrorism.

 - Indemnities for personal injuries that are as a result of civil liability and those derived from accident insurance contracts.